sebapersson/SBMLImporter.jl/README.md

 The key differences between SBMLToolkit and SBMLImporter are:

 * SBMLToolkit works with (and transforms) species to be in amount.
-SBMLImporter supports species in amount and/or concentration.
+SBMLImporter supports species as either amount or concentration.

 * SBMLToolkit has a cleaner interface, as it performs all model processing via Symbolics.jl.

 * SBMLImporter has wider event support, including events with directionality.
 It further processes events without species in the trigger into a `DiscreteCallback`, making simulations more efficient.

 * SBMLImporter rewrites SBML piecewise expressions to callbacks if possible instead of using `ifelse`, this improves integration stability and reduces runtime.

+* When possible, SBMLImporter converts reactions to so-called `MassActionJump`s.
+This greatly improve performance for most Jump simulations.

 * SBMLImporter has more extensive SBML support, passing more tests in the test-suite.
 It is further the SBML importer for PEtab.jl, which regularly tests against several published models of various sizes.

 ## Supported SBML Features

 SBMLImporter supports many SBML features for SBML models (level 2 or higher).
 Currently, excluding FBA models, it successfully passes 1257 out of 1785 test cases.
 The failed test cases cover features currently not supported.
 If SBMLImporter lacks support for a feature you would like, please file an issue on GitHub.
-The features not supported are:
+Currently unsupported features are:

-* Models with empty SBML reactions
+* Models with empty SBML reactions.
-* Delay (creating a delay-differential-equations)
+* Delay (creating a delay-differential-equations).
-* Events with delay
+* Events with delay.
-* Events with priority
+* Events with priority.
-* Hierarchical models
+* Hierarchical models.
-* Fast reactions
+* Fast reactions.
-* Parameter or species names corresponding to Julia constants (`pi`, `NaN`, `true`, `false`)
+* Parameter or species names corresponding to Julia constants (`pi`, `NaN`, `true`, `false`).
 * Certain uncommon math expressions, such as `lt` with three arguments, `implies` etc...

 Import might also fail for complicated nested piecewise expressions inside SBML functions.